HiFiPhile/mj_pdf_reader/AndroidPdfViewer/README.md

 # NOTE
-This is a fork I made specifically for MJ PDF Reader.
+This is a fork I made specifically for MJ PDF.
 It's was made only for personal use.

 # Android PdfViewer